 TEMPORARY CHANGE IN HOURS

-Our Ozark Center Point branch in Springdale, Arkansas changed hours to 8 AM to 5 PM on Monday through Thursday, 8 AM to 6 PM on Friday, and 9 AM to 12 PM on Saturday effective on July 13, 2020.
-This change is only temporary due to COVID-19.
+Springdale Ozark Center Point changed hours to 8 AM to 5 PM on Monday through Thursday, 8 AM to 6 PM on Friday, and 9 AM to 12 PM on Saturday effective on July 13, 2020.
+These changes are only temporary due to COVID-19.

 PAYCHECK PROTECTION PROGRAM FORGIVENESS INFORMATION